UdS-TelecommunicationsLab/SDN-Visualization/README.md

 The code on the server side can be changed at any time.
 As *Node.js* is requiring subpackages only once, a restart of the application might be necessary.

+## Questions?

+Please send us feedback via [email](mailto:info@openflow.uni-saarland.de) on any problems you might encounter during installation and operation that are not covered here.
+The software and documentation are under constant development and improvements are highly appreciated.
+If you have any questions do not hesitate to ask them.

+## FAQ

+### I get a EADDRINUSE error when starting the application.
+What should I do?

+This is most likely due to a running webserver on the current system that binds port 80.
+This can be fixed by setting the isHttpRedirectEnabled flag to false or by disabling the other service, e.g. apache, which binds port 80.

+### I make changes to the application code and nothing happens.

+Remember to run ``grunt`` whenever you change frontend code and to restart the nodejs server, whenever the backend code is changed.

 ## Resources